Johru/Hero-Maze/README.md

 Visual demonstration of algos for line of sight and pathfinding below.
 Both key algos can be found in monster.ts

 **Line of Sight** algo is based on Bresenham's line drawing algorithm.
 Bresenham only draws a single line from square pixels, but uses a simple system of angles to operate only with whole numbers.
-My LOS is extended to return a list of every square intersected by the line between the player and a monster.
+My LOS is extended to return a list of every square significantly intersected by the line between the player and a monster.

 **Pathfinding** algo is an simple version of A* search.
 It creates a linked list of nodes.
 It's heuristic is based on number of previous steps and remaining distance to target.
 Thus the shortest path to target through unobstructed squares is returned.